Acts 3

 We already noted that a faithful God gives us a measure of faith as a foundation for our lives.
 What results from that?
 What does this enable us to do according to Hebrews?

 First, it enables us to believe in the reality of things we can’t see with our eyes.
 I think this is a call back to Jesus telling Thomas that those who didn’t have to see Jesus in order to believe in him were blessed.[14]
 I do have that faith: I believe that Jesus was who he claimed to be: God in the flesh, the Savior of the world, the Great Physician, the Healer and Restorer we all long for in our hearts.
-If you believe this too, we are joined together in faith in this way.
+If you believe this too, we are joined together in this kind of faith in Jesus.

 I have often wondered just what kind of man of faith I am.
 I’m just looking for a mustard seed’s worth.[17]
 Like I said, I’ve never healed a lame person.
 I have prayed for the sick, and sometimes they got better and sometimes they didn’t.
 I have dealt with anxiety for years, and also had really good stretches of peace.
 Sheila and I had times of despair in our marriage where it was not at all easy to lean on Jesus in trust and hope, and then other times when it was clear that God had not abandoned us at all.
 There have been times when, like the Psalmist, I want to yell, “Where are you?” and then other times I think: “Oh.
 You were right here all along.”